SCAGspm/spm_dm_documentation_update/docs/add_a_layer.md

 # How to add a Global Reference layer
 ### 3 main components:

-1. back end code
+1. prepare data for import
-2. front end code
+2. update UrbanFootprint code
-3. rebuilding the database
+3. rebuild database

-## Back End
+***Assumptions***

+- new layer is in a single table in your local database (on your computer)
+- this table has a column `wkb_geometry` of type geometry that represents geospatial data that will render on a map

+## Prepare Data for Import

 1. prep your source data table for import
     - name your source data table `scag_<name_of_reference_table>`